 Florida SouthWestern State College uses the economic resources measurement focus and the accrual basis of accounting to prepare the annual financial statements and uses the same method of accounting to prepare the budget and operating plans.
 Revenues, expenses, gains, losses, assets, and liabilities resulting from exchange and exchange-like transactions are recognized when the exchange takes place.
-Revenues, expenses, gains, losses, assets, and liabilities resulting from non exchange activities are generally recognized when all applicable eligibility requirements, including time requirements, are met.
+Revenues, expenses, gains, losses, assets, and liabilities resulting from exchange and liabilities resulting from non exchange activities are generally recognized when all applicable eligibility requirements, including time requirements, are met.